vdae2304/Metodos-Numericos/Documentacion/Tensor operators.md

 * `std::invalid_argument` Thrown if the last dimension of `a` is not the same as the second-to-last dimension of `b`.
+* `std::bad_alloc` If the function fails to allocate storage it may throw an exception.

 Example